Event Listening

 These events let you react to key moments in a task’s lifecycle, such as when it starts, finishes, fails, or is destroyed.
-Every listener receives a TaskContext
+Every listener receives a TaskContext object containing detailed metadata about the task and its execution.

 Available Events

-Event | Payload | Description |
+| Event | Payload | Description |

-task:started | TaskContext | Emitted when the task is started via .start() . |
+task:started | TaskContext | Emitted when the task is started via .start(). |

-task:stopped | TaskContext | Emitted when the task is stopped via .stop() . |
+task:stopped | TaskContext | Emitted when the task is stopped via .stop(). |

-task:destroyed | TaskContext | Emitted when the task is destroyed via .destroy() . |
+task:destroyed | TaskContext | Emitted when the task is destroyed via .destroy(). |

 execution:started | TaskContext | Emitted right before the task callback is executed. |